eJam256/Russian-Prospects/README.md

 # Russian-Prospects
 This is a repository for everything related to any of my Russian Prospects projects.
+All data is from QuantHockey, Elite Prospects, and Gabe Foley

 ## Player Cards
 This repository includes the data for the prospect player cards as well as the original RStuido analysis and final graphics.
 The player cards